 Explore other sections in this guide:

 - 1. - Cloud ALM: Tools and techniques

 - 3. - ALM development, projects and processes

 DevOps is the blending of tasks performed by a company's application development and systems operations teams.

+The necessity for tearing down the silos between development and operations has been expedited by cloud computing and the software-defined networking (SDN) movement.
 Traditionally in the enterprise, the application development team is in charge of gathering business requirements for a software program and writing code.
-The development team tests their program in an isolated development environment for quality assurance (QA) and -- if requirements are met -- releases the code to operations for use.
-The operations team is tasked with deploying and maintaining the program from that point on.
+The development team tests their program in an isolated development environment for quality assurance (QA) and -- if requirements are met -- releases the code to operations for use, otherwise known as "throwing it over the wall."
+The operations team deploys the program and maintains it from that point on.